Qualified domestic partners receive the same survivorship benefits available under the Plan as a surviving spouse.

-As of January 1, 2005, same-sex couples may file a domestic partnership with the State.
-(Opposite-sex couples are not eligible to file with the State unless one or both persons meet specific eligibility criteria and are over the age of 62.)
-If you have filed with the State, you do not need to re-file with the Plan; your partner will be treated the same as a spouse would be for purposes of qualifying for survivorship benefits.
+The State domestic partner filing provisions are set forth in the California Family Code.
+If you have filed with the State, you do not need to re-file with the Plan; your partner will be treated the same as a spouse for purposes of qualifying for survivorship benefits.
 Please submit a copy of your Certificate of Registered Domestic Partnership to LAFPP as soon as possible so we can update your records.

 State registration provides a couple with rights, protections, benefits and responsibilities similar in most aspects to those of married couples.
 Filing with the State creates community property rights in a member’s pension benefits.
 The parties may need to obtain a dissolution judgment from the court to terminate their relationship, which should determine the community property interest in the member’s pension benefits.

 To learn more about filing and terminating state-registered domestic partnerships, visit the California Secretary of State’s website.

 If your domestic partnership was registered with a state other than California, your document(s) will need to be reviewed and approved by the City Attorney’s Office.